s3-actions/s3cmd/README.md

 - AWS
 - Linode
 - DigitalOcean
+- Scaleway

 ## Inputs

 ### `provider`

 **Not Required** The s3 provider to use.
 Defaults to Linode.
-AWS, Linode, DigitalOcean are supported.
+AWS, Linode, DigitalOcean, Scaleway are supported.

 ### `secret_key`